Changeover Analytics

 Total duration Target (45 min) Over target Under target

 The run record is the source.
-Stack runs into a history and every comparison you need is there: team against team, shift against shift, task against task, line against line, this week against last month.
+Stack runs and every comparison is there: team, shift, task, line, this week vs last month.

 You don't build the report — you decide what to fix.